-Annually, the Conflict of Interest Questionnaire is presented for completion to all Board Members.
-At the time of appointment and reappointment, the Conflict of Interest Questionnaire is presented for completion to employed physicians, physicians in leadership positions, physician investors, contracted physicians and physician members of committees with purchasing decision making roles.
+In addition, at time of contracting, employed physicians, physicians in leadership positions, contracted physicians and physician members of committees with purchasing decision making roles will be asked to complete the conflict of interest questionnaire.

 The questionnaire is a required element to continue your position as a leader or contractor with Western Reserve Hospital.
 If a situation arises throughout the year that presents an actual or potential conflict, you are obligated to report it immediately.

-If you do not receive the annual questionnaire but you have an actual or potential conflict of interest, you are obligated to report it immediately to your supervisor or to the hospital Compliance Officer/Manager.
+If you do not receive the annual questionnaire but you have an actual or potential conflict of interest, you are obligated to report it immediately to your supervisor or to the hospital compliance officer/manager.

-- The best way to avoid a potential conflict of interest is to ask questions and address any situation that has the potential to be misinterpreted by others. - If you're unsure about what poses a conflict of interest, talk with your supervisor or the Compliance Department. - Make decisions in the best interest of Western Reserve Hospital. - Resolve conflicts of interest in an open, transparent manner. - Timely submit the annual conflict of interest questionnaire and immediately report any situation that arises that presents an actual or potential conflict of interest.
+- The best way to avoid a potential conflict of interest is to ask questions and address any situation that has the potential to be misinterpreted by others. - If you're unsure about what poses a conflict of interest, talk with your supervisor or the compliance department. - · Make decisions in the best interest of Western Reserve Hospital. - · Resolve conflicts of interest in an open, transparent manner. - Timely submit the annual conflict of interest questionnaire and immediately report any situation that arises that presents an actual or potential conflict of interest.

-Receiving and Offering Gifts and Gratuities
+Receiving and offering gifts and gratuities